adopted-ember-addons/ember-launch-darkly/README.md

 ### Identify

 If you initialized Launch Darkly with an anonymous user and want to re-initialize it for a specific user to receive the flags for that user, you can use the `identify`.
-This can only be called after `initialization` has been called.
+This can only be called after `initialize` has been called.

 ```js
 // /app/session/route.js